Ahmedabad: Modern history

+Post-independence

+Following independence and the partition of India in 1947, the city was scarred by the intense communal violence that broke out between Hindus and Muslims in 1947.
+Ahmedabad was the focus of settlement by Hindu migrants from Pakistan, who expanded the city's population and transformed its demographics and economy.

 By 1960, Ahmedabad had become a metropolis with a population of slightly under half a million people, with classical and colonial European-style buildings lining the city's thoroughfares.
-It was chosen as the capital of Gujarat state after the partition of the State of Bombay on 1 May 1960.
-During this period, a large number of educational and research institutions were founded in the city, making it a centre for higher education, science and technology.
+It was chosen as the capital of Gujarat after the partition of the State of Bombay on 1 May 1960.
+During this period, a large number of educational and research institutions were founded in the city, making it a centre for higher education, science, and technology.
 Ahmedabad's economic base became more diverse with the establishment of heavy and chemical industry during the same period.
-Many countries sought to emulate India's economic planning strategy and one of them, South Korea, copied the city's second "Five-Year Plan".
+Many countries sought to emulate India's economic planning strategy and one of them, South Korea, copied Ahmedabad's second "Five-Year Plan".
+Post independence Ahmedabad has seen development in manufacturing and infrastructure.

 In the late 1970s, the capital shifted to the newly built city of Gandhinagar.
-This marked the start of a long period of decline in the city, marked by a lack of development.

-The 1974 Nav Nirman agitation – a protest against a 20% hike in the hostel food fees at the L.D.
-College of Engineering in Ahmedabad – snowballed into a movement to remove Chimanbhai Patel, then chief minister of Gujarat.
+This marked the start of a long period of decline in Ahmedabad, marked by a lack of development.
+The 1974 Navnirman agitation, a protest against a 20% hike in the hostel food fees at the L.D.
+College of Engineering in Ahmedabad, snowballed into a movement to remove Chimanbhai Patel, then chief minister of Gujarat.
 In the 1980s, a reservation policy was introduced in the country, which led to anti-reservation protests in 1981 and 1985.
 The protests witnessed violent clashes between people belonging to various castes.
 The city was considerably impacted by the 2001 Gujarat earthquake; up to 50 multi-storey buildings collapsed, killing 752 people and causing much damage.
-The following year, a three-day period of violence between Hindus and Muslims in the western Indian state of Gujarat, known as the 2002 Gujarat riots, spread to Ahmedabad; in eastern Chamanpura, 69 people were killed in the Gulbarg Society massacre on 28 February 2002.
+The following year, three days of violence between Hindus and Muslims in the western Indian state of Gujarat, known as the 2002 Gujarat riots, spread to Ahmedabad; in eastern Chamanpura, 69 people were killed in the Gulbarg Society massacre on 28 February 2002.
 Refugee camps were set up around the city, housing 50,000 Muslims, as well as some small Hindu camps.

 The 2008 Ahmedabad bombings, a series of seventeen bomb blasts, killed and injured several people.
-Militant group Harkat-ul-Jihad claimed responsibility for the attacks.
+The terrorist group Harkat-ul-Jihad claimed responsibility for the attacks.

-Other than New Delhi, Ahmedabad is a rare city in India to have hosted premiers of major economies like the US, China and Canada.
-On 24 February 2020, President Trump became the first president of the US to visit the city as part of Namaste Trump.
-Earlier, President Xi Jinping and Prime Minister Justin Trudeau visited the city.
+Ahmedabad is one of the few cities in India that has hosted the premiers of major economies such as the US, China, and Canada.
+On 24 February 2020, President of the United States Donald Trump became the first US president to visit the city.
+The event was named Namaste Trump.
+Earlier, General Secretary of the Chinese Communist Party Xi Jinping and Prime Minister of Canada Justin Trudeau visited the city.